bunnysayzz/autotype/README.md

 1. Click the keyboard icon in the menu bar to open AutoType
 2. Paste your text into the text area
-3. Adjust the typing delay if needed (default is 0.05 seconds)
+3. Adjust the typing delay if needed (default is 0.01 seconds)
-4. Choose whether to preserve tab characters (checked by default)
+4. Choose whether to preserve tab characters (unchecked by default)
-5. Enable "Code Mode" when typing programming code for precise formatting
+   - For code, keep it unchecked to avoid extra indentation
+   - For text that needs exact formatting, check this option
-6. Click "Start Typing" and quickly switch to your target application
+5. Click "Start Typing" and quickly switch to your target application
-7. After a 5-second countdown, the text will be typed automatically
+6. After a 5-second countdown, the text will be typed automatically

+## Typing Code

+AutoType works great for typing code into editors, terminals, or other applications:

+1. Paste your code into the text area
+2. Make sure "Preserve Tab Characters" is unchecked (default)
+3. Set a comfortable typing delay (0.01-0.02 seconds works well)
+4. Click "Start Typing" and switch to your code editor
+5. The code will be typed with proper line breaks, and most editors will automatically handle indentation

 ## Permissions